-Given the current context and the imposition of sanctions against various organizations and individuals in Russia/Belarus by the EU and other governments, OMNIASIG is constantly analyzing the impact of this situation on the Company.
+Given the events in Ukraine and the imposition of sanctions against various organizations and individuals in Russia/Belarus by the EU and other governments, our company has carefully analyzed the impact of this situation on OMNIASIG.

-The Company closely follows the legislation in force in the context of the international sanctions' implementation, as they are regulated.
+OMNIASIG closely follows the legislation in force in the context of the implementation of international sanctions as regulated.

-Thus, OMNIASIG has defined and implemented a formal framework for verifying and preventing of possible risks to which the activity could be impacted in the field of international sanctions, in compliance with the legal provisions in force Law no. 129/2019, GEO no. 202/2008 and ASF Regulation no. 25/2020, as well as with the VIG Group requirements.
+Thus, the company has defined and implemented a formal framework to verify and prevent possible risks to which the activity could be impacted in the field of international sanctions, in compliance with the legal provisions in force Law no. 129/2019, GEO 202/2008 and ASF Regulation 25/2020, as well as with VIG Group requirements.

-Considering the dynamics of the international sanctions ordered against the Russian Federation and the Republic of Belarus starting from 25th of February 2022, OMNIASIG has carefully and meticulously monitored the sanctions ordered by the various international authorities and bodies in order to take a prudent and diligent approach.
+Considering the dynamics of the international sanctions ordered against the Russian Federation and the Republic of Belarus starting from 25 December 2022, OMNIASIG has carefully and meticulously monitored the sanctions ordered by the various international authorities and bodies in order to take a prudent and diligent approach.

-Moreover, within the Company, a number of additional measures have been established and implemented/are being implemented, in order to ensure both compliance with the provisions of the legislation in force (considering the daily changes occurring in the lists of international sanctions) and the protection of clients from this perspective.
-Thus, in order to prevent any possible transaction that will breach the current and future legislation, a series of preventive measures have been/are being implemented:
+Moreover, within the company, during 2022 a number of additional measures have been established and implemented aimed at ensuring both compliance with the provisions of the legislation in force (considering the daily changes appearing in the lists of international sanctions), as well as the protection of customers from this perspective.

+In order to prevent any possible transaction in violation of current and future regulations, a series of preventive measures have been implemented:

-- Carrying out a screening at the portfolio level, in order to identify possible clients that have been recently introduced on the International Sanction Lists of the entire existing insurance portfolio; - Verification by the PDSI (person designated for international sanctions) of all transactions (issuance of insurance contracts, claims payments, partner payments) for individuals and legal entities belonging to the two countries (citizenship, tax domicile, direct shareholding); - Sending a warning message to all OMNIASIG employees, as well as separately, on each channel, to brokers, agents, leasing companies, etc. regarding the taken measures.
+- Intensive screenings of the entire insurance portfolio, in addition to quarterly screenings; - Verification by PDSI (person designated for international sanctions) of all transactions (issuance of insurance contracts, claims payments, partner payments) for individuals and legal entities belonging to the two countries (citizenship, tax domicile, direct shareholding). - Sending a warning message to all OMNIASIG employees, as well as separately, on each channel, to brokers, agents, leasing companies, etc. regarding the measures taken. - Training and testing of employees, including on aspects related to the application of international sanctions legislation.

-We also mention that the effects of the current context on the Company's activity and financial situation for 2021 are immaterial.
-OMNIASIG will continue to maintain the same prudent attitude of monitoring all risks.
+We also mention that the effects of the current context on the company's activity for the year 2022 are immaterial.
+OMNIASIG continues to maintain the same prudent attitude of monitoring all risks, as well as keeping all financial indicators of liquidity and solvency at a high and safe level.